standoge/crontab-files/README.md

-# Script to sort files
+# Script to move files
 It's a `Bash` script that you can add to your crontab config or Schtask on Windows to move files depending its extension.
 For each move operation a log will be saved

 ## How to use 💡